 But we do see Jesus, who was made lower than the angels for a little while, now crowned with glory and honor because he suffered death, so that by the grace of God he might taste death for everyone.Hebrews 2:9

-Some types of vaccines are called Inactivated Vaccines where the virus is killed and then injected into our bodies so that our bodies can learn how to produce the necessary antibodies.
+In some types of vaccines the virus is killed and then injected into our bodies so that our bodies can produce the necessary antibodies.
 Our immune system can thus defend our bodies from the virus.
 In a similar way the death of Jesus for us all enables that seed to now indwell us so we can develop an immune defence against that spiritual virus – sin.

 No one who is born of God practices sin, because His seed abides in him; and he cannot sin, because he is born of God.1 John 3:9

-Without an adequate vaccine our only option (as with COVID-19 since no vaccine has yet been developed for the Coronavirus) is quarantine.
+Without an adequate vaccine our only option (as with COVID-19 since no vaccine has yet been developed) is quarantine.
 This is also true in the spiritual realm.
 That quarantine is more commonly known as Hell.

 How is this so?

-Jesus taught of the eventual arrival of the ‘Kingdom of Heaven’.
-When we think of ‘heaven’ we often think in terms of its situation or milieu – those ‘streets of gold’.
-But the greater hope of the Kingdom that Jesus will bring about is a society composed of citizens of exclusively honest and selfless character who therefore won’t pilfer that gold off those streets.
-Continue down this line of thought and reflect on how much we build into the ‘kingdoms’ here on earth just to protect ourselves from each other.
-We all have locks on our homes; advanced security systems; we lock our cars; we tell our kids not to speak to strangers.
-Every city has law enforcement in place.
+Jesus taught on coming of the ‘Kingdom of Heaven’.
+When we think of ‘heaven’ we often think of its situation or milieu – those ‘streets of gold’.
+But the greater hope of the Kingdom is a society with citizens of completely honest and selfless character.
+Reflect on how much we build into the ‘kingdoms’ of earth to protect ourselves from each other.
+We all have locks on our homes, advanced security systems; we lock our cars; we tell our kids not to speak to strangers.
+Every city has some police force.
 We vigilantly protect our online data.
-When you think of all the systems, practices and procedures that we have put in place in our ‘kingdoms on earth’ and realize that they are there simply to protect ourselves from each other then you may get a glimmer of a looming problem of sin in heaven.
+When you think of all the systems, practices and procedures that we have put in place in our ‘kingdoms on earth’ and realize that they are there simply to protect ourselves from each other then you may get a glimmer of the problem of sin in heaven.

 What then for those who are quarantined and denied entry?
-In this world, those denied entry to a country cannot expect to participate in its resources.
-For example, Canadian citizens can benefit from programs of its government.
-Those denied access to Canada cannot expect to somehow receive its welfare, medical treatment etc. – this is arranged for its citizens.
-But all in all, people around the world, even terrorists on the run from all countries, enjoy the same basic amenities from nature, such as breathing the same air, seeing the same light as everyone else.
+In this world, if you are denied entry to a country you cannot also expect to participate in its resources and benefits (receive its welfare, medical treatment etc.).
+But all in all, people around the world, even terrorists on the run from all countries, enjoy the same basic amenities of nature, such as breathing the air, seeing light like everyone else.

 ‘God said, “Let there be light” and there was light’.Genesis 1:3